Nutrition, Diet and Health

-As learners progress through this course they will discover that there are fundamental differences in the nutritional requirements of male and female human beings and will understand how the nutritional requirements of the human body change as it progresses through the life cycle.
+As learners progress through Nutrition courses they will discover that there are fundamental differences in the nutritional requirements of male and female human beings and will understand how the nutritional requirements of the human body change as it progresses through the life cycle.

 The course explains the importance of achieving ‘Energy Balance’ in order to maintain a healthy and active lifestyle and provides information on how to make healthy and informed choices when planning a diet.
 Learners will use an interactive Body Mass Index (BMI) chart as an aid to identifying obesity and will benefit from information and guidance on how to avoid and manage obesity and other health conditions associated with it.

 Information, guidance and examples are provided for the provision of alternative sources of nutrients to people who follow a vegetarian or vegan diet.
-The course also includes information on catering for the dietary needs of people with food allergies and intolerances and explains the importance of food labelling as a tool for avoiding allergens and foods containing high levels of fat and sugar.
+The course also includes information on catering for the dietary needs of people with food allergies and intolerance and explains the importance of food labeling as a tool for avoiding allergens and foods containing high levels of fat and sugar.

 The study units are: